 At the first World Cup of 2011 in Munich Tom won a dominating gold.
 He went on to secure his second World title at the 2011 World Rowing Championships in Bled.

 At the 2012 Paralympic Games in London Tom was unable to uphold his unbeaten record, finishing agonisingly just outside the medals in 4th place.

 In 2007, his debut international rowing season, Tom produced an outstanding performance to win his first World title and the gold medal at the 2007 World Rowing Championships in Munich in a World Best Time.

 Tom began the 2008 Paralympic season in fine style winning the Varese International Regatta, lowering his own World Best Time in the process.
 At the Paralympic Games in Beijing Tom faced tough opposition but produced an outstanding performance to win the gold medal and become the Paralympic Champion.
 To accomplish this in only his second year of competitive rowing was an outstanding achievement.

 Tom is a graduate of the University of Warwick and he played 1st XV rugby there.
 Following an accident unconnected with sport he was injured and he took up rowing in 2006 to keep fit.
 He started training using the FES rowing ergometer at the Aspire National Training Centre, Stanmore.

 He made his first appearance in the sport when he won his category at the 2006 Indoor Rowing Championships using the FES (functional electrical stimulation) rowing machine with integrated legs and arms.
-Following this he became involved in adaptive rowing through the mentoring of Simon Goodey at the London Regatta Centre.
+Following this he became involved in para-rowing through the mentoring of Simon Goodey at the London Regatta Centre.

 Tom is Lottery funded through UK Sport.